Castellari/gSuiteCalendarSync/README.md

 #### 5. Create a trigger for the script to run every 1 minute
 Create a trigger for the script to run every X minutes, this will allow for any changes to be reflected frequently on your personal calendar.
 I have this seted as 1 minute intervals to have updates as frequently as I can.

 You can create the trigger on the script page at **Edit > Current project's triggers**, the click on **No triggers set up.
 Click here to add one now.** [More information](https://developers.google.com/apps-script/guides/triggers/installable#managing_triggers_manually)

 #### 6. Give Google Assistant access to the personal calendar
 On Google Home app, go to **Account tab (user icon) > More Settings > Services Tab > Calendar** and check your new calendar

+#### 7. Run the script manually once and give permission
+On menu "select function", select *PersonalCalendarSync* and click on the play button once and authorize the script to access your calendars.

+## How it works
+Every event on a calendar has a unique ID, so everytime this script creates a new event on you personal calendar, it adds a tag (that is only accessible through scripts and is not accessible through calendar application) named `gSuiteEventID` with the ID of the gSuite event that the personal event is mirroing.
+With this in mind, for every day in range, the script will check the gSuite events' IDs and compare with the tags on the events on the same day.
+If the script will look for the corresponding ID, if it finds a match, it will check if the event needs to be updated and will perform updates.
+If script doesn't find a personal event with corresponding gSuite ID, it will create a new event and copy its information.
+If the script finds a personal event that has no corresponding event on gSuite calendar (e.g. when an event is deleted), it will delete the event on the personal calendar.